spendierk/pytket-bricks/README.md

 <img src="Images/Grover.jpg" width="400" >

-## Drawing a pyTKET circuit in a Jupyter Notebook
+## Drawing a pyTKET circuit

+PyTKET is a python module for interfacing with TKET, a quantum computing toolkit and optimising compiler developed by Quantinuum.

+Pytket is available for Python 3.8, 3.9 and 3.10, on Linux, MacOS and Windows.
+To install, run:

 <code>
 pip install pytket